slowburn-dev/DataConfig/Misc/Docs/Source/Examples.md

 ## Custom Deserialization Logic

 To deserialize `FColor` with  `#RRGGBBAA` we'll need to provide custom logic to the deserializer.
-First is to implement a  `FDcDeserializePredicate` delegate to select `FColor` during deserialization:
+First you'll need to implement a  `FDcDeserializePredicate` delegate to pick out `FColor`:

 ```c++
 //	DataConfig/Source/DataConfigExtra/Private/DataConfig/Extra/Deserialize/DcDeserializeColor.cpp